 - 5. All MLT course work, and any required computer courses must be completed within a 5-year period. - 6.
 Transfer MLT courses must have been completed within a 3-year period of the date of transfer.
 It is recommended that prior clinical experience not be greater than one year prior to admission. - 7.
 Transfer students must submit copies of syllabi for each MLT course taken at a college or university other than AB Tech to the MLT Department Chairperson.
 This will be used to evaluate your placement in the program and transfer credit. - 8.
 Transfer students must demonstrate comprehension of the theory and skills equivalent with the knowledge level of the currently enrolled students in the program.
-This will be evaluated by satisfactory performance on a written exam and skill practicum as determined by the MLT faculty and Department Chairperson.

-credit hours retake a
+This will be evaluated by satisfactory performance on a written exam and skill practicum as determined by the MLT faculty and Department Chairperson. - 9.
+Transfer students must complete greater than or equal to the number of credit hours required for the MLT program at AB Tech.
+To complete this a student may retake a MLT course at AB Tech.